Finaldeath/nwscript_utility_scripts/style_guide/nwscript_style_guide.md

 Filenames are limited to 16 characters so brevity here is necessary.

-The order of file contents should at least roughly follow the below ordering.
+The order of file contents should at least roughly follow the below ordering:

+* Header
+* Include statements
+* Constants
+* Function defintions
+* Private functions
+* Functions

 # Clarity over brevity